dezren39/roc2nix/README.md

 ## How it works

-NOTE: goal is to eventually have a code gen step to reduce boiler plate like node2nix but for now its all manaul
+NOTE: goal is to eventually have a code gen step to reduce boiler plate like node2nix but for now its all manual

 - nix is given a list of urls of roc packages with their sha256 hash
 - `downloadRocPackage` will call `fetchUrl` on each package and extract the package into a directory